There are a few ways to volunteer at Big Cat Rescue:

 Volunteer Committee – The Volunteer Committee is comprised of representatives from different levels and branches of the volunteer program and oversees the daily operations of the Volunteer Program and its members.
 The primary goal of the Volunteer Committee is to develop and maintain a successful volunteer force to carry out the mission of Big Cat Rescue.

-Volunteer Committee duties may include; Interviewing new volunteers and interns, scheduling new volunteers for their first day, maintaining files on each current volunteer, training volunteer and interns, Weekly Intern room inspections; air filters, leaks, damages & repairs needed, Writing standard operation procedures & volunteer program and class revisions, Attending monthly Committee meetings to discuss issues concerning the volunteers, disciplinary actions, promotions and rewards within the volunteer program, Frequently checking and responding to emails to email@example.com , Hosting monthly Volunteer meetings for all volunteer levels to discuss updates and news involving the Volunteer Program and the animals at Big Cat Rescue, Keeping in touch with volunteers, recognizing birthdays, following up if a leave of absence is taken, and fostering relationships between volunteers, Attending off-site classes or seminars to further improve operations.
+Volunteer Committee duties may include; Interviewing new volunteers and interns, scheduling new volunteers for their first day, maintaining files on each current volunteer, training volunteer and interns, Weekly Intern room inspections; air filters, leaks, damages & repairs needed, Writing standard operation procedures & volunteer program and class revisions, Attending Committee meetings to discuss issues concerning the volunteers, disciplinary actions, promotions and rewards within the volunteer program, Frequently checking and responding to emails to firstname.lastname@example.org , Hosting Volunteer meetings for all volunteer levels to discuss updates and news involving the Volunteer Program and the animals at Big Cat Rescue, Keeping in touch with volunteers, following up if a leave of absence is taken, and fostering relationships between volunteers, Attending off-site classes or seminars to further improve operations.

 VOLUNTEER POLICIES AND CODE OF CONDUCT

 Volunteers must wear a Volunteer shirt upon entering and at all times while on the property.
-Each volunteer must wear a shirt the color designated for his or her level.
+Each volunteer must wear a shirt in the color designated for his or her level.
 Volunteer tank tops are available but are only to be worn when working on a project (i.e., not when working with guests).
 Volunteers are visible to guests at any time while on the property and must look presentable.
 Volunteers that are giving tours or assisting with events must wear a clean Volunteer shirt.
 Volunteer shirts are to be worn by volunteers only.
 They are not to be given to friends or family nor are they to be donated or sold to the general public.

 Closed-toe shoes must be worn at all times while on the property.
 Excess jewelry or heavily scented products should not be worn.
 Long pants are recommenced but shorts will be tolerated if worn at a presentable length.
 Any clothing including Volunteer shirts must be in presentable, unaltered condition.
 Volunteers may get wet or dirty while working and may want to bring an extra set of clothes.
 Volunteer sweatshirts are available for each shirt color level.
 Any other sweatshirts, sweaters, or jackets must be worn underneath the Volunteer shirt.
 Raingear must be in the appropriate color for each level.
 Rain boots are encouraged during the rainy season.